Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 The high temperatures and demand for nutrients also make the store of carbon in and on soil very low, due to the very fast deomposition of dead matter by decomposers.
 Organic carbon thus circulates very rapidly.

-The mineral comsition of rocks, as discussed, is largely igneous and metamorp
+The mineral comsition of rocks, is largely igneous and metamorphic, with granite being abundant.
+These are not carboniferous but store large amounts of carbon in the long-term.